vyos/vyos-documentation/docs/contributing/build-vyos.rst

   checking whether make sets $(MAKE)... yes

   ...

+  I: Building Debian package vyos-intel-qat
+  Doing `require 'backports'` is deprecated and will not load any backport in the next major release.
+  Require just the needed backports instead, or 'backports/latest'.
+  Debian packaging tools generally labels all files in /etc as config files, as mandated by policy, so fpm defaults to this behavior for deb packages.
+You can disable this default behavior with --deb-no-default-config-files flag {:level=>:warn}
+  Created package {:path=>"vyos-intel-qat_1.7.l.4.9.0-00008-0_amd64.deb"}
+  I: Cleanup qat source

 After compiling the packages you will find yourself the newly generated `*.deb` binaries in ``vyos-build/packages/linux-kernel`` from which you can copy them